att-comdev/armada/CONTRIBUTING.rst

 Code of Conduct
 ---------------
-By contributing to Armada, you are agreeing to uphold the `Contributor Convenant Code of Conduct <https://github.com/att-comdev/armada/ blob/master/CODE_OF_CONDUCT.rst>`_.
+By contributing to Armada, you are agreeing to uphold the `Contributor Covenant Code of Conduct <https://github.com/att-comdev/armada/ blob/master/CODE_OF_CONDUCT.rst>`_.
 Please familiarize yourself with it before contributing.